gridiron-zone/furya/docs/concepts/general-concepts.md

 ### Delegator

-Delegators are GRID holders who cannot, or do not want to run a validator themselves.
-GRID holders can delegate GRID to a validator and obtain a part of their revenue in exchange.
+Delegators are FURY holders who cannot, or do not want to run a validator themselves.
+FURY holders can delegate FURY to a validator and obtain a part of their revenue in exchange.
 They can earn as much as the validators and only need to pay some commission.

 ### Profiler